 Everything I Touch Turns to Dust is a zine about life with schizoaffective disorder, a relatively rare mental illness that shares symtoms of both schizophrenia and a mood disorder, either bipolar disorder or depression.

-It also features new work by Louisa Martin and Bella Milroy, with opening and closing essays by Morgan Quaintance.
+It also featured new work by Louisa Martin and Bella Milroy, with opening and closing essays by Morgan Quaintance.

-Louisa Martin’s ‘SOLA’ is the first of a new body of work reimagining the autistic labelled body and laying out a liberatory framework for self-seeing, outside the pathology paradigm
+Louisa Martin’s ‘SOLA’ was the first of a new body of work reimagining the autistic labelled body and laying out a liberatory framework for self-seeing, outside the pathology paradigm

-Bella Milroy’s ‘Breakfast’; focuses on experiences of illness and care within the domestic setting, through the stanzas of a poem written by her maternal grandmother;
+Bella Milroy’s ‘Breakfast’; focused on experiences of illness and care within the domestic setting, through the stanzas of a poem written by her maternal grandmother;